sinequa/sba-angular/docs/libraries/components/preview.md

 - `getPreviewData(id: string, query: Query, audit = true): Observable<PreviewData>`

     This method uses the `PreviewWebService` to obtain the `PreviewData` for a given document and search query and also takes care of generating audit events.

-- `makeDownloadUrl(url: string): SafeResourceUrl`

-    This method is necessary to sanitize the preview URL from `PreviewData`.

 - `openRoute(record: Record, query: Query, path = "preview")`